Mitiolf/Incident-Analyses/README.md

 ## Key Insights

 * Application incidents represent the largest share of total incidents.
-* Weekend incidents tend to have longer resolution times.
+* Weekend incidents tend to have shorter resolution times.
 * Some incident categories appear to be routed to non-specialized teams.

----

-## Business Recommendations

-1. Improve incident routing to ensure tickets are assigned to the correct specialist teams.
-2. Improve knowledge base documentation to reduce incident reopen rates.
-3. Introduce automated categorization to improve Service Desk efficiency.

 ---